kaczla/list-apps/README.md

   - Milvus is an open-source vector database built to power embedding similarity search and AI applications.
 It makes unstructured data search more accessible and provides a consistent user experience regardless of the deployment environment.
 All components in Milvus are stateless to enhance elasticity and flexibility.
   - Tags: platform, image, unstructured data, searching, database
 - MongoDB [🛈](https://github.com/mongodb/mongo)
-  - MongoDB is a flexible and scalable database software that supports transactional, search, analytics, and mobile use cases with a common query interface and a document data model.
+  - MongoDB is a flexible and scalable database software that supports transactional, searching, analytics, and mobile use cases with a common query interface and a document data model.
   - Tags: database, source: C++
 - Muse [🛈](https://github.com/Lightning-AI/stable-diffusion-deploy)
   - Open source, stable-diffusion production server to show how to deploy diffusion models in a real production environment with: load-balancing, gpu-inference, performance-testing, micro-services orchestration and more.